muzibhai/Training/README.md

 Eastern Time
 Morning 8:00 AM to 12:30 PM
 Evening 8:00 PM to 12:30 AM

+During these timings you may text in the whatsapp group assigned to you.

 # Post your problems on the discussion board